 Every time you click to take a photo, a mechanical process occurs in the lens and camera.
 One element of this process is the opening and closing of the shutter that allows light into the camera.

-The reason that this is so important is that aperture along with ISO and shutter speed form the exposure triangle.
+The reason why this is so important is that aperture along with ISO and shutter speed form the exposure triangle.

 These three settings ultimately determine how your image will be captured by the camera and lens.